 Dealing with the pressure of gift-giving

-Sales and bargains can be exciting, as Black Friday kicks off another holiday shopping season.
-But shoppers need to be cautious — excessive spending in pursuit of the "perfect" holiday can be a source of more stress.
-If you’re feeling overwhelmed by the need to find just the right gift for everyone on your list, here are some tips:
+Sales and bargains can be exciting, as Black Friday and other online holiday sales kick off the holiday shopping season.
+Finding the right gift for your friends or loved ones may be exciting.
+However, shoppers need to be cautious — excessive spending in pursuit of the "perfect" holiday can be a source of more stress.
+If you’re feeling overwhelmed by the need to find the right gift for everyone on your list, here are some tips:

 Keep a holiday "to-do" list.
 Worried that you'll forget to buy a gift for someone or pick up that important ingredient for your holiday meal?
 Clear your head by putting those thoughts on paper (or in an electronic list), marking those with the highest priority.
 Not only will you reduce the risk of forgetting something, you'll be better able to focus.